 Force Landed February 27, 1944 at 9:45am

-Mission #46: one of 23 Vengence that took off from Nadzab Airfield at 9:00am armed with two 500 pound bombs on a strike against Alexishafen Airfield.
-The 25 Squadron formation, call sign "canvas" rendezvoused over the Markham and Ramu Rivers at 2,000'.
-Returning from the mission, this aircraft's engine overheated and it force landed in a kunai grass field near the Leron River near Kiapit.
+The formation, call sign "canvas" rendezvoused over the Markham River and Ramu River at 2,000'.
+Returning from the mission, this aircraft's engine overheated.
+At 9:45am, pilot Pike force landed in a kunai grass field near the Leron River near Kiapit.

 leaving only the wings, tail and cowl.
 Reportedly, the remainder of the aircraft was broken up for